finos/FDC3/docs/api/ref/PrivateChannel.md

 onDisconnect(handler: () => void): Listener;
 ```

 Adds a listener that will be called when the remote app terminates, for example when its window is closed or because disconnect was called.
-This is in addition to calls that will be made to an onUnsubscribe listeners.
+This is in addition to calls that will be made to onUnsubscribe listeners.

 #### See also
 * [`disconnect`](#disconnect)